ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 1. Natural Language Test Creation

-- The reality: It suggests tests and triages failures.
-It doesn't replace your QA team.
+• The reality: It suggests tests and triages failures.
+It doesn't independently plan and maintain the suite.

-- The reality: It generates basic tests.
-You still need to review and refine them.
+• The reality: It generates basic tests from the process model you built.
+You still need to review and refine them, and you still had to build the process model first.

 Codeless Testing Tools Comparison